 Western corridor: black clay soil covers the savannah of this region.
 The Grumeti River and its gallery forests is home to Nile crocodiles, patas monkeys, hippopotamus, and martial eagles.
 The migration passes through from May to July.

 Northern Serengeti: the landscape is dominated by open woodlands (predominantly Commiphora) and hills, ranging from Seronera in the south to the Mara River on the Kenyan border.
-Apart from the migratory wildebeest and zebra (which occur from July to August, and in November), this is the best place to find elephant, giraffe, and dik dik.
+Apart from the migratory wildebeest and zebra (which occur from July to August, and in November), this is the best place to find elephants, giraffes, and dik dik.

-Day 5: We will have a sunrise game drive, breakfast then drive to Ngorongoro Conservation Area.
-Upon arrival at your camp or lodge the day will be spent at leisure.
-In the evening have a guided Maasai village tour.
+Day 5: Enjoy a sunrise game drive, followed by breakfast; drive to Ngorongoro Conservation Area.
+Upon arrival at camp or lodge, have a leisurely, restful day.
+In the evening, experience a guided Maasai village tour.
 Have dinner and spend the night at Ngorongoro Rhino Lodge or Ngorongoro Serena Lodge.

-Day 7: Have a sunrise game drive, drive to the camp for breakfast then drive back o Arusha.
-Drop off at your accommodation or Kilimanjaro Airport to catch your flight back home or to your next destination.
+Day 7: Enjoy a sunrise game drive, return to camp for breakfast, then drive back to Arusha.
+Final drop off at your accommodation or Kilimanjaro Airport to catch your flight back home or to your next destination.

 UNIAFRIC HOUSE, KOINANGE LANE, SUITE 120 NAIROBI KENYA